PythonOptimizers/cysparse/doc/source/ll_mat.rst

     There are basically two reasons to use a view instead of a matrix:

-    - efficiency: no copy is made and the :class:`LLSparseMatrixView` is a light object.
+    - efficiency: no matrix_copy is made and the :class:`LLSparseMatrixView` is a light object.
 TO BE COMPLETED

     - really fancy indexing: if you need a new matrix constructed by **any** combinations of rows and columns, including index repetitions.
 TO BE COMPLETED.